dbankier/ltss/README.md

 An Alloy tss pre-processor inspired by less

-Not that it isn't less so less features won't necessarily work
+Note that it isn't less so less features won't necessarily work

 # Syntax